-As a guest speaker, she has appeared at numerous writers conferences, arts councils, writing programs, and literary centers, including the Bread Loaf Writers Conference, Conversations & Connections, Delaware Arts Council, Emerson College, NYU, New Directions for Writing, The New School, Adirondack Center for Writing, Marin Poetry Center, and North Carolina Writers Network.
+As a guest speaker, she has appeared at writers conferences, arts councils, writing programs, and literary centers, including the Bread Loaf Writers Conference, Conversations & Connections, Delaware Arts Council, Emerson College, NYU, New Directions for Writing, The New School, Adirondack Center for Writing, Marin Poetry Center, and North Carolina Writers Network.

 Amy frequently teaches bespoke publishing one-on-one tutorials through Zoom or by phone and email, and poetry workshops at The Hudson Valley Writers Center.

 When not writing or consulting, Amy expresses her creativity in other ways, including watercolor painting, photography, and knitting.
-She blogged about knitting in society for The Huffington Post in 2007.
+She blogged twice about knitting in society for The Huffington Post in 2007.
 She lives in Brooklyn, New York.